Home

 1. Losing balance, traction, or grip

-These errors can result from mental states like fatigue or frustration, which cloud judgment and lead to risky decisions.
+These errors can result from mental states like fatigue or frustration, which cloud judgment and lead to risky decisions and behaviors.
 Recognizing these patterns is the first step toward reducing errors.

 4 Proven Techniques to Reduce Human Error